ppomoraes/simple_dyno_ufu/README.md

 # simple_dyno_ufu
-Simplest software possible for an inertial chassis dyno at UFU.
+Simplest software possible for an inertial chassis dyno at UFU, with an arduino based data aquisition system.

 Dyno rollers have 40 teeth, polar moment of inertia is 105 kg*m².